 It happened again last week.
-There I was in a normal business conversation talking about how we were doing to take a project to the next level when my colleague looked at me with both admiration and dismay.
+There I was in a normal business conversation talking about how we were going to take a project to the next level when my colleague looked at me with both admiration and dismay.
 She paused, as if wondering how best to proceed and then let the words slide out, “I don’t know how you do it.”
 I burbled a response and tried to get out of the conversation quickly.
 Because as I’ve heard versions of that comment over the last couple of years I have one request:

 Not to sound ungrateful, but please, stop.